jediswaplabs/jediswap-force-wielder/README.md

 ### Configuration

 * Query parameters can be customized via `get_query_params()` in [query_and_filter.py](https://github.com/jediswaplabs/jediswap-force-wielder/blob/main/query_and_filter.py).
-This will affect each API response and alter the returned response fields.
+This will affect each API response and alter the returned response fields uniformly.

-* If called directly, the main function `get_filtered_tweets()` in [query_and_filter.py](https://github.com/jediswaplabs/jediswap-force-wielder/blob/main/query_and_filter.py) accepts additional query parameters as a dictionary `add_params`, which will be appended to the parameters defined in `get_query_params()`.
-This way, an API search can be restricted to a specific time interval for example.
+* If called directly, the lower-level querying functions in [query_and_filter.py](https://github.com/jediswaplabs/jediswap-force-wielder/blob/main/query_and_filter.py) accept additional query parameters as a dictionary `add_params`, which will be appended to the parameters defined in `get_query_params()`.
+This way, an API search can be refined or restricted to a specific time interval.

 * `filter_patterns` in [query_and_filter.py](https://github.com/jediswaplabs/jediswap-force-wielder/blob/main/query_and_filter.py) can be expanded to drop tweets programmatically.
 It uses regex to exclude any tweet where a search pattern matches the tweet contents.